Skip to Main Content

 Four Things To Remember About Copyright Law

-Copyright is a form of protection provided to the creators of “original works of authorship” including literary, dramatic, musical, artistic, and certain other intellectual works, both published and unpublished.
+Copyright is a form of legal protection provided to the creators of “original works of authorship” including literary, dramatic, musical, artistic, and certain other intellectual works, both published and unpublished.
 The Copyright Act (17 USC § 102) gives the creator or owner of copyright certain exclusive rights:

 • to reproduce the copyrighted work